Background Image for Header:

-LEARN HOW PEOPLE HAVE GAINED FROM ROTC
+LEARN HOW OUR ALUMS HAVE GAINED FROM WVU ARMY ROTC

 One of the best ways to see if Army ROTC is right for you is to learn how alumni have benefited from the experience.
 See how the skills they learned in ROTC have helped them build successful and satisfying careers.